lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 1.7.
 Create a scatter plot of inclination vs. semi-major axis.
 In the plot panel, click the "Settings" icon (double gears), and select "Add New Chart".
 Set the "Plot Type" to "Scatter", the "X" to "a", "Y" to "incl".
 In the "Chart Options" dropdown menu, set the "X Min" to "0", the "X Max" to 60, the "Y Min" to 0, and the "Y Max" to 80.
-Set the axis labels as shown in the figure below.
 Click "OK".

 .. figure:: /_static/portal_tut03_step01d.png